7 Ways to Avoid Meltdowns

 Jason ignored his mom’s attempt at remembering rule # seven, so when the kicking, whining, and hitting failed to get more attention, he began to cry.
 The crying prompted the mother to pull out another tip from some psychologist’s (probably one who never had kids) list of suggestions.
 “Jason, don’t you laugh!
 Do you hear me?
 DO NOT LAUGH!”
 That made him mad, so he socked his sister again and she started crying.
 The mother ignored Jason’s violence and tried the same command on the sobbing girl: “Becky, don’t you laugh!”

 By daring a child not to laugh, even in a playful way, is really teaching a child to go against what it is you want.
 I wonder how that psychology would work when Jason and Becky are teenagers.
-“Hey, kids, do not 5_Tricks_will_backfirehave sex on your dates tonight.”
+“Hey, kids, do not have sex on your dates tonight.”

 Jason pulled every trick out of his Be-A-Brat-Bag as we queued our way through the buffet.
 I felt sorry for the parents and the kids.
 Jason should have been removed by one of the parents and either taken back to the stateroom, or taken to a table with a hunk of turkey.